The 20 Best Beaches Near Orlando for Families

 Indialantic Beach

-Indialantic Beach is located in the town of Indialantic, which is just over an hour from Orlando.
-An entire day can be spent swimming in the water or playing on the playground.
+Indialantic Beach is located in the town of Indialantic, just over an hour from Orlando.
+The views from the boardwalk are incredible, so don’t miss it!

 This is also one of the 10 best places to see sea turtles in Florida.